brainboxdotcc/retro-rocket/docpages/basic-language-reference/functions/string/UDPREAD.md

 - `UDPLASTIP$` and `UDPLASTSOURCEPORT` always refer to the **most recent** packet returned by `UDPREAD$`.

 **See also:**
-\ref UDPBIND "UDPBIND" · [UDPLASTIP$](https://github.com/brainboxdotcc/retro-rocket/wiki/UDPLASTIP%24) · \ref UDPLASTSOURCEPORT "UDPLASTSOURCEPORT" · \ref UDPWRITE "UDPWRITE"
+\ref UDPBIND "UDPBIND" · \ref UDPLASTIP "UDPLASTIP$" · \ref UDPLASTSOURCEPORT "UDPLASTSOURCEPORT" · \ref UDPWRITE "UDPWRITE"